If you were trained at Locking on the Fixed Coil system, then the chances are that you worked on this very console!

 The photo above was taken at RAF Locking in 1998.

 The design for the Console 64 was started in 1949 by the Marconi company at Chelmsford.
-The aim was to complete the design and have prototypes by 1953 - it's not clear to me if they actually met this deadline.
+The aim was to complete the design and have prototypes by 1953 which they managed to do.
 I first met the Console 64 in my training as an apprentice at RAF Locking in 1958.

 The console was intended as a Plan Position Indicator (PPI) display originally, but was later used for height finder displays too (Fixed Coil phase 1a).
-As a PPI display it was capable of displaying radar signals, IFF signals, range rings, and video map, and, as I understand it, a strobe marker in the inter-trace period to show where the height finder was pointing and a range marker to show the range of the target (I never saw this in operation).
+As a PPI display it was capable of displaying radar signals, IFF signals, range rings, and video map, and, as I understand it, a strobe marker in the inter-trace period to show where the height finder was pointing and a range marker to show the range of the target (I never saw this in operation, though we do have this in operation at the museum).

 The electrical units in the Console 64 were:

 The Console 64 does not contain any power supplies - they were supplied by power supplies situated in the Radar Office in the BPS (Bulk power supply) and the "Negative Reference" rack, along with a 50v supply for the relays generated by a rotary DC generator.
+The idea behind having the power supplies remote was to reduce the amount of heat in "Fighter Cabins" which had 3 consoles in them though there was still an enormous amount of heat generated and removed by forced air.
 The supplies were as follows:

 In order to generate a normal display, the Console 64 requires the above supplies plus: